jandelbasanal/terraform-aws-ansible/EXECUTION_SETUP.md

 cp terraform/terraform.tfvars.example terraform/terraform.tfvars
 # Edit terraform.tfvars with your settings

-# Deploy with one command
+# Deploy with one command (make sure you're in the project directory)
+cd terraform-aws-ansible
 ./deploy.sh ~/.ssh/your-aws-key.pem
 ```

+**Note**: The deploy script will automatically detect and change to the correct directory if needed.

 ## Manual Setup (Alternative)